-The Japanese Tea Garden in San Antonio is one of at least eight tea gardens in the United States.
-The tea gardens have an amazing history and are a breath of fresh air inside congested urban areas.
-The only tea garden I have personally seen is the one in San Antonio.
+The Japanese Tea Garden in San Antonio is one of, at least, eight tea gardens in the United States.
+Tea gardens have an amazing history and are a breath of fresh air inside congested, urban areas.
+The only tea garden I have personally seen is this one.
 The Japanese Tea Garden in San Antonio is dog friendly and free to visit.

 My pup, Abbey, and I have been to the tea garden twice so far, and each time has been a pleasant adventure.
-However, there has been an unpleasant side effect which I will explain later on in the article.
-If you are looking for free things to do in San Antonio, as well as dog friendly things to do, the Japanese Tea Garden is a must visit.
+However, there has been an unpleasant side effect, which I will explain later in the article.
+If you are looking for free things to do in San Antonio, as well as dog friendly things to do, the Japanese Tea Garden is a must-visit.

-The Japanese Tea Garden is located right next to Brackenridge Park and the San Antonio Zoo.
-You can find free parking in several areas around the tea garden, which is also just east of HWY 281.
-The tea garden is open 12 hours per day from 7am – 7pm.
+The Japanese Tea Garden is located right next to Brackenridge Park, and the San Antonio Zoo.
+You can find free parking in areas around the tea garden, which is just east of US-281.
+The tea garden is open 12 hours per day.

-It’s best to get there early in order to avoid the San Antonio heat, as well as the increase in foot traffic.
+It’s best to get to the garden early to avoid the San Antonio heat, as well as the increase in foot traffic.
 5pm seems to be the busiest time during the day.
-This area in general contains some of the best things to do in San Antonio.
-If you find it difficult to park near the tea garden there are more options throughout the area.
-I ended up parking off Red Oak both times and hiking through Brackenridge Park.
+This area (Brackenridge Park) contains some of the best things to do in San Antonio.
+If you find it difficult to park near the tea garden, there are more options throughout the park.
+I always find parking along Red Oak and hike through Brackenridge Park.